parakalan/parakalan.github.io/_posts/2025-07-25-blue-pot-problem.md

 Ramanuja's followers see substances with qualities.
 When you say "blue pot," you're talking about two distinct but inseparable aspects: a pot (dravya/substance) that has blueness (adravya/quality).
 They're related but not identical.

 God is the dravya (divine substance) who possesses multiple adravya (divine qualities like truth, compassion, beauty).
 These qualities are real and distinct from each other, but depend on Him for their existence.
+There was no time when he was without the adravya, but the adravya is separate and added on to him.

 The advantage?
 This allows the same God to have genuinely different qualities.
 You can meditate specifically on His compassion today, His beauty tomorrow—these are genuinely different experiences while still involving the same God.

-## The Problem Each Side Sees
+## Why worry about this?

 ### What Worries the Vishishtadvaitis